 After 5 more years of chilly winters, she moved with her two-year-old daughter to the big island of Hawaii in 1992 where she was introduced to Srila Govinda Maharaj from West Bengal India, from whom she received harinam initiation and her spiritual name Jaya Lakshmi, which means "victory to the goddess Lakshmi," the Hindu goddess of prosperity.
 The seed of bhakti (devotion) had been planted deeply in her heart and began to flourish as she dove into learning the mantras and devotional songs of the Gaudiya Vaisnav tradition (Hare Krishna).
 On the enchanted slopes of Mauna Kea her second daughter was born in 1994.

 The Hawaiian Islands, known for their rich spiritual energy, have opened the door to many faiths.
-Here, Jaya Lakshmi made a profound connection to her own Native American ancestry (Sauk Fox) through traditional ceremony and the singing of powerful medicine songs on the Big Island and Maui, where she moved in 1996.
+Here, Jaya Lakshmi made a profound connection with Hawaiian and Native American spirituality through traditional ceremony and the singing of powerful medicine songs on the Big Island and Maui, where she moved in 1996.

 It was on Maui that she met up with Deva Priyo and Om and formed the band Lost at Last in 1997, which officially marked the beginning of her professional music career.
 The vision of the band was to blend ancient and modern music (acoustic and electronic) in a mood of love and devotion, with chanting and devotional singing.
 The band quickly became very popular, assuming an almost cult-like status for festival-goers at Burning Man, Harmony Fest, and other alternative events.